Combining Qualitative and Quantitative Research for the Best Results

 Rigid insights

-A quantitative method can provide insight into the what and the how, but not necessarily the why.
+A quantitative method can provide insight into the 'what' and the 'how', but not necessarily the 'why'.
 This is due to the lack of open-ended questions and one-way dialogue.
+Quantitative research relies on various methods like frequency analysis and other techniques to identify trends and patterns from existing data.

 Lacks deeper learning

 In its pursuit of concrete, statistical data, quantitative research can lead researchers to overlook broader themes and relationships.
-Staring at the little numbers can risk missing the bigger picture.
+Staring at the little numbers, analyzing numerical data, can risk missing the bigger picture.

 Requires careful foresight

-You'll need a specific question for your research, but it is hard to rely on subjectivity as the basis for what data should be collected.
+You'll need a specific question for your research, but it can be hard to rely on subjectivity as the basis for what data should be collected.

 Advantages of quantitative research